christophgil/ZIPsFS/README.md

 ### Windows Console Compatibility: External Queue Workaround

 Some Windows command-line executables do not behave reliably when launched directly from compiled programs.
-This issue stems from limitations in the Windows Console API, which differs from traditional terminal escape sequences and can interfere with expected output or behavior.
+This issue stems from  Windows Console API which is used in long-running mass spectrometry CLI programs to implement progress reports.
+Like traditional  escape sequences, the Windows Console API allows free cursor positioning.
+In headless environments, i.e. ZIPsFS not started from a desktop environment, respective  programs block unless without a  console device.
+A virtual  frame-buffer like ***xvfb*** can solve this issue.

+Nevertheless, programs may still not be runnable using the UNIX fork() and exec() paradigm.
 To work around this, ZIPsFS supports delegating such tasks to an external shell script.
 When the special symbol ***PLACEHOLDER_EXTERNAL_QUEUE*** is specified instead of a direct executable path, ZIPsFS: